 Awards at Amarillo College are made on the basis of financial need, academic progress, achievement, or other qualifications required by the donors of the funds.

-Please check your student generated email account
+Please check your AC connect email account

 for all correspondence concerning your financial aid.

 2014-2015 FAFSA files will be processed beginning April 1, 2014.

 Department of Education requirements state that students may only receive Title IV funds (grants/loans) for degree required classes.
 Therefore, students who receive financial aid should only enroll in degree required classes.

 The Consolidated Appropriations Act of 2012 reduces the duration of a student's eligibility to receive Federal Pell Grants to 12 semesters (or its equivalent).
 This change is effective with the 2012 Award year and applies to all Federal Pell Grant eligibile students.
 Equivalency is calculated by adding together the percentage of Pell eligibility a student received each year to determine whether the total amount exceeds 600%.